-Yes, you can apply for a business credit card with an EIN only, but it’s rare.
-Most business credit cards require an Employer Identification Number (EIN), which the IRS assigns every U.S. company that applies for one, but most business cards also require a Social Security number or Individual Taxpayer Identification Number.… read full answer
+Yes, you can apply for some business credit cards with an EIN only, but most credit cards will not allow it.
+Most business credit cards require a Social Security number or Individual Taxpayer Identification Number in addition to an Employer Identification Number (EIN).

 The EIN shows that you’re legitimately a business owner.
 The SSN, or ITIN, allows the credit card company to review your personal credit history when evaluating your application and hold you personally accountable for paying the bill if you’re approved.
 Almost all business credit cards require personal liability.
-But there are a few exceptions.
+But there are a few exceptions.… read full answer

 Business Credit Cards You Can Apply for With an EIN Only

 Office Depot Business Credit Card: You can apply with without an SSN if your company makes over $5 million per year and has been in business for at least three years.
 Or, if you are a government entity (including schools) or a nonprofit, you can apply without personal liability also.
 This card only works for OfficeMax and Office Depot purchases.
 This card requires fair business or personal credit.

 Sam's Club® Business Credit Card: You can apply without an SSN if your company makes $5+ million per year, is more than 2 years old and has more than 10 employees.
 You can only get this card if you’re a Sam’s Club member, and you need good business or personal credit to be approved.
 You can use the card anywhere that accepts Mastercard.